Anxiety- Constant worry, stressed out, panicking, stressing over little things that you know you shouldn’t be worrying over?

 • Lemon balm

-These kind of herbs can have a mild sedative effect but are lovely, calming herbs that have anxiolytic, nervine and apoptogenic properties, meaning they help you better adapt to stress.
+These kind of herbs are lovely, calming herbs that have anxiolytic, nervine and adaptogenic properties, meaning they help you better adapt, manage and cope with stress.

 Important nutrients used for calming the nervous system, supporting the adrenals and reducing anxiety severity.

 • Magnesium- Most of us could really use some supplemental magnesium.
 Magnesium is our key nervous system nutrient that helps to calm and relax the nervous system.

 • B Vitamins– B vitamins are best used synergistically with other B vitamins.
 They are important for helping us have a healthy stress response and many of us lack B vitamins in our diet.
 They help to produce our calming neurotransmitters such as serotonin and GABA.

 • Zinc- Supports neurotransmitter production, deficiencies in zinc can trigger anxiety.
 Our diets are often very low in zinc.

 • Omega 3 fatty acids- Our bodies are not made to produce omega’s on it’s which is why they are called essential fatty acids- we must get them through our diet or supplemental.
 Omegas are important in regulating normal brain and nervous system function.

 • Iron- Iron deficiencies can cause and or increase levels of anxiety.
 Considering iron is one of the most common nutrient deficiencies, you can also understand why so many of us have anxiety.
 Sometimes we may get enough iron in our diet, but that does NOT mean we are absorbing and utilising it, as there are many things that cause absorption interference.
 Iron is an important cofactor in serotonin synthesis.